listendev/lstn/docs/cheatsheet.md

 ### Flags

 ```
 --json   output the verdicts (if any) in JSON form
--l, --lockfiles strings   set one or more lock file paths (relative to the working dir) to lookup for (default [package-lock.json,poetry.lock])
 ```

 ### Config Flags